jace-kline/thesis/thesis.md

 In this section, we define quantitative metrics for evaluating the accuracy of the a given decompiler when compared to a ground-truth source.
 We rely on the function, variable, and data type comparison information discussed previously to extract these metrics.
 In the following sub-sections, we define sets of metrics that associated with tables seen in our evaluation results section.

-#### Data Bytes

-These metrics look at the total number of data bytes from all variables recovered by the decompiler when compared to the ground-truth source.

-* *Ground truth data bytes*: The total number of data bytes captured from the ground truth source, derived from all global and local variables.
-* *Bytes found*: The total number of data bytes recovered by the decompiler that overlap with data bytes found in the ground truth.
-* *Bytes missed*: The number of data bytes present in the ground truth that were not recovered by the decompiler.
-* *Bytes recovery fraction*: The fraction of ground truth data bytes found by the decompiler divided by the total number of ground truth bytes.

 #### Functions

 This set of metrics outlines the function identification performance of the decompiler.